 - Both grow up to be 22 – 26 inches tall.

 - The major difference in these dogs is that a short-haired German Shepherd has a double coat, whereas a long-haired German Shepherd has a single long coat.

 - The short-haired has an undercoat and an overcoat, and both are an inch long.
 The long-haired German Shepherd only has one coat, but it is at least 2 inches long.

 - The short-haired is more apt for working outside as the double coat offers more protection from the weather.
 This is why they are also used by the police.

 This breed is tall, and they resemble wolves.
 Their alertness can be seen by the erect ears they have.
 Their tail is furry, they have a long coat and their muzzle is long.

-They come in various colours, however some colours can develop because of the recessive gene that a long haired German Shepherd has.
-Various fur colours that they usually have are:
+They come in various colors, however some colors can develop because of the recessive gene that a long-haired German Shepherd has.
+Various fur colors that they usually have are:

 - Brown, usually tan